Mary Ethel Florey

-Mary Ethel Florey (née Hayter Reed), Baroness Florey (1 October 1900 – 10 October 1966) was an Australian doctor and medical scientist.
+Mary Ethel Hayter Florey, Baroness Florey (1 October 1900 – 10 October 1966) was an Australian doctor and medical scientist.
 Her work was instrumental in the discovery of penicillin.
 She was part of the team that ran the first trials on penicillin and first administered the drug in a human trial.
 Part of her research has been summarized in a four volume book on antibiotics published from 1952 to 1960.

 Life, education and career

 Ethel Florey was born on 1 October 1900.

 She obtained a Bachelor of Medicine (MB) and a Bachelor of Surgery (BS) from the University of Adelaide in 1924.
 In 1950, she obtained her Doctor of Medicine (MD) from the University of Adelaide.

 From 1939 to 1941, she worked at the Oxford Regional Blood Transfusion Service.
 Starting in 1941, she was part of the team working on clinical trials at the Radcliffe Infirmary, military hospitals and the Birmingham Accident Hospital.
 This is where she ran the first clinical trials of penicillin in 1941 along with her lab partner and husband Howard Walter Florey, leading to him winning the Nobel Prize.

 She published her research in a multivolume book titled The Clinical Application of Antibiotics.